Chemiculs/qengine/README.md

-# Polymorphic-Engine
+# qengine - easy to use and highly configurable binary obfuscation for C++ windows applications

-NOTE: __-- MSVC SUPPORT IS EXPIRIMENTAL - LLVM / CLANG ARE THOROUGHLY TESTED --__ :
+##NOTE: __-- MSVC SUPPORT IS EXPIRIMENTAL - LLVM / CLANG ARE THOROUGHLY TESTED --__ :

 --------------------------------------------------------------------------------------

 __-- FEATURES --__

-* Runtime stack polymorphism (locals will be manipulated directly on the stack)
+* Runtime stack polymorphism (locals will be manipulated directly on the stack and appear differently each execution, not really a big deal as this happens in most applications anyways)
-* Runtime heap polymorphism (dynamic polymorphic allocations are supported)
+* Runtime heap polymorphism (dynamic polymorphic allocations are supported, not a big deal as above)
+* Thorough control-flow obfuscation (depending on compiler used and amount of library types used, IDA control-flow graph will be extremely difficult to read and in many cases fail pseudo-code generation)
+* Cumbersome conditional branching (extended memory check obfuscation e.g create indirection for checking valuable information such as product keys etc.)
+* .text / executable section Polymorphism (.text section dumps will appear different at each runtime which would hypothetically prevent basic static .text dump signature scans by AV's / AC's etc.)
+* PE header wipe / mutation (headers will be wiped or appear different at each runtime)

 -- SUPPORTED POLYMORPHIC TYPES--